CapgeminiInventIDE/interview/README.md

 *You should take the opportunity to showcase your skills to show what sets you apart.*

+## Our Interview process

+- [x] Apply
+- [x] Phone screening and resume assessment
+- [ ] Take Home Assignment
+- [ ] Panel Interview with a Manager & Senior Manager
+- [ ] Offer

 ## Instructions

 - You have **5 days** to complete this assignment, which should be submitted to us as a **private** repo (make sure to allow access to the given hiring manager's github account).
 - We have layed out a sample structure for you in the [submission folder](/submission), you should add your submission material into this folder.
 - You should answer **2** out of 3 questions from section A and all of section B.
+- This technical assessment should take around 2-3 hours

 While doing this take home assignment you will have access to the "client" through the teams link that has been sent to you by the recruitment team, simply join the meeting at anytime to start sending messages to the "client".
 They can clarify any questions for you in the technical section, and they will be responsive to questions you have for your case study, to emulate real client interactions.